 Family members also have expectations.
 A man in his mid-50s was prepared to go into debt for his daughter’s wedding, she says.
 “It’s absolutely not the right thing to do.
 She can’t afford it and neither can he.
 It’s a poor choice of priorities for someone who should be preparing for retirement.”

-While the majority of Canadians (63 percent) say debt reduction is their top financial priority, eight in ten don’t think they have the know-how to stick to their financial strategy, says a recent study by the international Financial Planning Standards Board and the Canadian Financial Planning Standards Council.
+While the majority of Canadians (63 percent) say debt reduction is their top financial priority, eight in ten don’t think they have the know-how to stick to their financial strategy, says a recent study by the international Financial Planning Standards Board and FP Canada.

 Canadians don’t have to go it alone – don’t feel you have to navigate the complexities of your financial future unaided.
 There are experts who can help identify goals and assist in developing strategies to make them happen.
 We turn to specialists to fix our cars; we turn to professionals to aid our health – we shouldn’t be afraid or embarrassed to turn to experts in financial planning to fix our path to financial confidence.
 Retirement dreams don’t have to become pipe dreams.